Hrant Dink: Policy view

-Prosecution for denigrating Turkishness
+Prosecution for insulting Turkishness

-Dink was prosecuted three times for denigrating Turkishness under Article 301 of the Turkish Penal Code.
+Dink was prosecuted three times for "insulting Turkishness" under Article 301 of the Turkish Penal Code.
 He was acquitted the first time, convicted and received a suspended 6-month jail sentence the second time, which he had appealed at the European Court of Human Rights.
 At the time of his death, the prosecutor's office was preparing to press charges in a third case.

 The first charge under the previous version of Article 301, then called Article 159, stemmed from a speech he delivered at a panel hosted by human rights NGO Mazlum-Der in Şanlıurfa on 14 February 2002.
-Speaking at the "Global Security, Terror and Human Rights, Multiculturalism, Minorities and Human Rights" panel, Dink and another speaker, lawyer Şehmus Ülek, faced charges for denigrating Turkishness and the Republic.
+Speaking at the "Global Security, Terror and Human Rights, Multiculturalism, Minorities and Human Rights" panel, Dink and another speaker, lawyer Şehmus Ülek, faced charges for insulting Turkishness and the Republic.
 In the speech, Dink had stated:

 "Since my childhood, I have been singing the national anthem along with you.
 Recently, there is a section where I cannot sing any longer and remain silent.
 You sing it, I join you later.
 It is: Smile at my heroic race...
 Where is the heroism of this race?
 We are trying to form the concept of citizenship on national unity and a heroic race.
 For example, if it were Smile at my hard-working people..., I would sing it louder than all of you, but it is not.
 Of the oath I am Turkish, honest and hard-working, I like the 'honest and hard-working' part and I shout it loudly.
 The I am Turkish part, I try to understand as I am from Turkey."

 On 9 February 2006, Dink, and Şehmus Ülek, who stood trial for another speech at the same panel, were acquitted of all charges.

 The second charge under 301 was pressed for Dink's article called "Getting to know Armenia" (13 February 2004), in which he suggested to diaspora Armenians that it was time to rid themselves of their enmity against Turks, a condition he considered himself free of, keeping himself emotionally healthy while at the same time knowing something of discrimination.
 His statement, "replace the poisoned blood associated with the Turk, with fresh blood associated with Armenia" resulted in a six-month suspended sentence.

 Dink defended himself vigorously against the charges:

 "This trial is based on a total misunderstanding," Dink told Reporters Without Borders.
 "I never meant to insult Turkish citizens.
 The term in question was taken out of context and is only symbolic.
 The real subject of the article is the Armenian diaspora who, once they have come to terms with the Turkish part of their identity, can seek new answers to their questions from independent Armenia.